 Liability Insurance

 I strongly advise you to take out a liability insurance policy on your LLC for the unknown.
 The liability policy will protect you if a customer purchases a product and files a lawsuit alleging any harm the product may have caused to either themselves or their pet.
-While we all have faith in the companies we buy products from, a lot can go wrong.
+While we all believe in the companies we buy products from, a lot can go wrong.
 You must be prepared and protect yourself against the unknown.

 Will You Offer Delivery or Pick-Up